All those Set-* cmdlets are great at changing an attribute in AD, but how do you remove an attribute completely?

 Set-QADObject identity –ObjectAttribute @{attributeName=$null}

-Where identity is anything that can identify the object: samAccountName, DN, GUID, SID, canonical name; and attributeName is the name of the attribute you want to remove.
+is anything that can identify the object: samAccountName, DN, GUID, SID, canonical name; and attributeName

 I guess this is one of those cases when the solution is so obvious you just forget to blog about it (until you get an IM from someone like xaegr asking ;))